Readings, lectures, and/or discussions in specific topics not normally covered by other courses in the program.

 This course presents fundamental principles of investment and introduces students to characteristics of various financial assets.
 Major topics include bond valuation, interest rates, term structure, stock valuation, equity market and efficiency, analysis of risk and return, derivative securities, asset allocation and diversification, and behavioral finance.
 Offered each semester.
 Prerequisites: FIN 320, STA 215, and admitted to Seidman College of Business or by permit.
 Not to be taken concurrently with FIN 320.

-Spring/Summer 2024 - Online
+Spring/Summer 2025 - Online

 An Excel-based course in financial management required for all finance majors, building on concepts introduced in Managerial Finance.
 Coverage includes financial statement analysis, working capital management, financial forecasting, cost of capital, tactical financing decisions, capital budgeting, and risk analysis.
 An integrated Excel lab reinforces the application of concepts.
 Offered each semester.
 Prerequisites: FIN 320, ACC 213, STA 215, and admitted to Seidman College of Business or by permit.

 A discussion of ethical literature relating to business problems.
 Emphasis will be placed on the practical introduction to normative and behavioral ethics.
 This course relates ethical principles to issues faced by financial professionals in fields such as investment analysis, investment sales, corporate finance, and financial institutions.
 Offered fall and winter semesters.
-Prerequisites: FIN 320 and admitted to Seidman College of Business or by permit.
+Prerequisites: FIN 320 and be admitted to Seidman College of Business or by permit.

 Risk analysis and insurance.
 Planning personal and business insurance.
 Business insurance as it relates to business risks and decision-making.
 Emphasis on business exposures, coverages, and problems of the risk manager.
 Offered fall and winter semesters.
 Prerequisites: Junior standing and admitted to Seidman College of Business or by permit.